 Most people say no, but there are great examples of family-owned businesses with everyone from grandparents to kids working together.
 The rule to live by is, only consider hiring your family members if they are fully qualified, especially when you first start a business.

 When deciding whether to hire a family member, consider this.
 Don’t jeopardize your small business by hiring someone who is not qualified.

 How do I price my products and services?

-The quick answer is to look at your competitor’s price, calculate the total cost, and the perceived value.
+The quick answer is to look at your competitor’s price and calculate the total cost and the perceived value.
 However, it is much more complicated.
 The key is to fully research the market you are going to serve and provide a competitive price point while staying profitable.

 Finding the right product and service pricing strategy is stressful, so get some advice on how to do it right.